master-q/masterq-docs/presentations/20131109_kof2013_travis-ci_osx/20131109_kof2013_travis-ci_osx.md

 # Travis CI can build iOS apps

-Travis CI can also build Mac OS X apps?
+If so, also can build Mac OS X apps?

 ~~~
 http://about.travis-ci.org/docs/user/osx-ci-environment/